Making the impossible, possible...How I built my pottery studio

 We are lucky to have a big garden- it’s actually bigger than our house in square footage but this didn’t necessarily mean finding a place to put the studio was easy.
 We marked it out with stakes and string in several different locations before settling on the final plot.
 It was important for us to still be able to enjoy our garden, the lovely views of countryside we are so lucky to have and for it to not throw the lawn in permanent shade.
 We wanted to work in harmony with the outdoors and not to feel incongruous.
 We also didn’t want to annoy our neighbours in any way by it over looking there plot.

 Once the ground was perfectly level, on top of a weed proof membrane we laid a 4 inch thick layer of scalping (or hardcore, basically stone chippings and clay - not the pottery kind) which were compacted down with a petrol powered whacker plate.
 On top of this you can either lay breeze blocks, thick paving slabs or cement.
-We opted for the paving slabs.
-The spacing of which depends on the requirements of the individual cabin brand - double check this with them.
+We opted for the paving slabs which are cemented in place.
+The spacing of the slabs depends on the requirements of the individual cabin brand - double check this with them.
 Ours needed to be a maximum of 70cm apart.
-The paving slabs were cemented in place.
 The cement needed to cure for at least 3 days before the studio could be built on top.

 Plumbing and electrics